-The above table for LGV turns shows a good fit along the Proposed CBC, with all time periods meeting the TII/TAG guidance for both GEH and % difference.
-For turns within 10% of the observed proportions, the results are not as high, as the lower levels of flow for LGV results in a wider range of proportions percentages and less dominant individual movements compared to cars, and a large % meet the GEH criteria and so are representative of the observed counts.
+The above table for LGV turns shows a good fit along the Proposed CBC, with AM, SR and PM time periods meeting the TII/TAG guidance for both GEH and % difference.
+The LT periods meets guidance for % difference and falls just below guidance for GEH at 81%.
+For turns within 10% of the observed proportions, the results are not quite as high, with the suggested guidance not met for AM and LT.
+This is due to the lower levels of flow for LGV results in a wider range of proportions percentages and less dominant individual movements compared to cars, however the results are close with 81% and 80% respectively